-Molluscum contagiosum is an infection of the skin.
+Molluscum contagiosum is a viral infection of the skin.

-The virus can also spread from one part of a person's body to another area.
+- One part of a person's body to another area

 |Copyright © Nucleus Medical Media, Inc.

 Diagnosis is usually made based on the lesion appearance.
 Sometimes, a biopsy will be taken to rule out other conditions.
 A biopsy is the removal of a small sample of the area.

 Molluscum contagiosum usually goes away on its own within 6 months to 2 years without any treatment.
 For people with HIV infection, the lesions usually persist and spread indefinitely.
 Your doctor may recommend the removal of some lesions to prevent the spread of the infection or to avoid infecting others.